• Skip to content

 It’s almost physically impossible for babies to bite while sucking, but they might find it fun to bite your nipple once they’re finished – particularly if they think you’re not paying them enough attention!

-Some babies might bite because they can’t wait to start feeding and your let-down is a bit slow.
+Some babies might bite because they can’t wait to start feeding and your let-down is slow.
 In this case, it might help to hand-express a small amount of breastmilk to trigger your let-down before you offer the breast.

 Luckily, biting breasts is usually a passing phase.